 Recent works include the solo i ride in colour and soft focus, no longer anywhere premiered at Fierce Festival, Birmingham, 2017, Voodoo by Project O, an immersive performance premiered at Sadler’s Wells, London, 2017, and ongoing project BASICTENSION, at the ICA, London, 2018.

-Saad is an artist on the Holding Space programme as part of the Object Positions project at The Showroom.
+Jamila is an artist on the Holding Space programme as part of Object Positions at The Showroom.

-Holding Space is a one-year programme of research and support for eight UK based artists, as part of the Object Positions programme.
-Working with curatorial fellow Teresa Cisneros, the group collaborate on research, production and programming for an exhibition to be held at The Showroom in 2018.
+Holding Space is a one-year programme of research and support for eight UK based artists, as part of the Object Positions programme at The Showroom.